vk-cs/docs-public/docs/en/tools-for-using-services/account/concepts/quotasandlimits/quotasandlimits.md

 |===

-The limit on the number of instances in the project can be exceeded if the corresponding quota is increased upon request to [technical support](mailto:support@mcs.mail.ru).
+The limit on the number of instances in the project can be exceeded if the corresponding quota is [increased](/en/tools-for-using-services/account/instructions/project-settings/manage#increase-quota).

 {note:info}